jlulloaa/SlicerSeQ-DCEMRI/README.md

 [SeQ-DCEMRI] is a slicer extension created to derive semi-quantitative parametric maps from signal intensity analysis of Dynamic Contrast-Enhanced Magnetic Resonance Imaging (DCE-MRI) datasets.

 Semi-quantitative DCE-MRI refers to the analysis of DCE-MRI data using metrics that summarize the enhancement patterns of tissues over time after contrast injection.
 It focuses on relative signal changes, such as the rate and extent of contrast uptake and washout, rather than pharmacokinetic models derived from $$T_1$$ quantitative measurements.
-Common parameters include **Peak Enhancement** (PE), which measures the maximum signal increase respect to pre-contrast baseline signal levels, **Signal Enhancement Ratio** (SER), which compares the signal intensity at different time points to infer tissue vascularity and permeability, and **Functional Tumour Volume** (FTV), which refers to the volume of tumor tissue that shows specific patterns of contrast enhancement, typically associated with active tumor regions.
-The semi-quantitative approach offers a practical and less complex way to evaluate tissue behavior, particularly in oncology, without requiring detailed pharmacokinetic (PK) modelling [[1]](#1).
+Common parameters include **Peak Enhancement** (PE), which measures the maximum signal increase with respect to pre-contrast baseline signal levels, **Signal Enhancement Ratio** (SER), which compares the signal intensity at different time points to infer tissue vascularity and permeability, and **Functional Tumour Volume** (FTV), which refers to the volume of tumour tissue that shows specific patterns of contrast enhancement, typically associated with active tumour regions.
+The semi-quantitative approach offers a practical and less complex way to evaluate tissue behaviour, particularly in oncology, without requiring detailed pharmacokinetic (PK) modelling [[1]](#1).

 # Key Features
 The [SeQ-DCEMRI] Slicer extension is based on the three time-point (3TP) analysis method to calculate the FTV [[2](#2),[3](#3)].
-It offers flexibility in selecting the pre-contrast, early and late post-contrast time-points, and allows for optimising FTV measurements by modifying the PE and SER thresholds[[4]](#4).
+It offers flexibility in selecting the pre-contrast, early and late post-contrast time points, and allows for optimising FTV measurements by modifying the PE and SER thresholds[[4]](#4).

 [SeQ-DCEMRI] uses the Slicer [Sequences](https://slicer.readthedocs.io/en/latest/user_guide/modules/sequences.html) module to manage 4D datasets.
-It can process any DCEMRI dataset that can be loaded as, or combined into, a sequence.
+It can process any DCEMRI dataset that can be loaded, or combined into a sequence.
 If the [Sequence Registration](https://github.com/moselhy/SlicerSequenceRegistration#volume-sequence-registration-for-3d-slicer) module is installed, it also gives the option to use it to register the dataset prior to the analysis.

 <img alt="Sequence Registration" src="docs/imgs/screenshot002.png">